Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: SIS Model with General Transmission and Recovery Times

+Then, the time to absorption into the state~$p+1$ is a random variable following a \emph{phase-type distribution}, which we denote by the pair~$(\phi, T)$.
+In the rest of the paper, we make the following assumption on the distribution of (random) transmission and recovery times in the GeNeSIS model:

-\begin{assumption} Transmission and recovery times of all nodes follow phase-type distributions $(\phi, T)$ and $(\psi, R)$, respectively. \end{assumption}
+\begin{assumption} Transmission and recovery times of all nodes follow phase-type distributions $(\phi, T)$ and~$(\psi, R)$, respectively. \end{assumption}

-\begin{remark} It is known that the set of phase-type distributions is dense in the set of positive-valued distributions~\cite{Cox1955}.
-Therefore, it is possible to approximate any arbitrary distribution using a phase-type distribution within any given accuracy.
-Moreover, there are efficient numerical algorithms to find the parameters of this approximating phase-type distribution~\cite{Asmussen1996}. \end{remark}
+{The class of phase-type distributions include various distributions of theoretical and practical interests.
+For example, if we choose the parameters~$p=1$, $T = -\beta$, and~$\phi = 1$, then the phase-type distribution $(\phi, T)$ equals an exponential distribution with mean $1/\beta$.
+A phase-type distribution can also represent various classes of distributions including the Erlang, Coxian, and hyper-exponential distributions~\cite{Commault2003}.
+Furthermore, it is known that the set of phase-type distributions is dense in the set of positive-valued distributions~\cite{Cox1955}.
+Therefore, it is possible to approximate an arbitrary distribution by a phase-type distribution within any given accuracy.
+Moreover, there are efficient numerical algorithms for finding the parameters of an approximating phase-type distribution~\cite{Asmussen1996}.
+Hence, under Assumption~\ref{assm:phaseTYpe}, the GeNeSIS model allows us to efficiently approximate realistic spreading processes having non-Markovian transmission and recovery distributions.}